Guillaume Côté: Early life

 Côté was born in Lac-à-la-Croix, a small town in the region of Lac Saint-Jean, in the province of Quebec, Canada.
 The municipality was since merged with Métabetchouan.
 His parents, René Côté and Germaine Tremblay, were both teachers with a passion for the arts.
-René plays the piano and Germaine convinced teacher friends Marie-Claire Bouchard and France Proulx to help her set up a ballet school in Alma to facilitate access to artistic training in their remote part of the country.
+René plays the piano and Germaine convinced teacher friends Marie-Claire Bouchard and France Proulx to cofound a ballet school in Saint-Bruno,_Quebec to facilitate access to artistic training in their remote part of the country.
 In 1970, Le Prisme culturel was born.
 At the age of three, Guillaume took his first dance lessons there, along with his older sister Geneviève and several cousins.
 He stood out for his skills and was encouraged to take summer courses and then audition.
 At the age of 10, a trip to Montreal organised by Le Prisme Culturel enabled him to see his first ballet on stage: Fernand Nault's The Nutcracker, produced by Les Grands Ballets Canadiens.